Dee68/pp5/README.md

 <summary> Cart & Checkout Flow </summary>
 <br>

+Only logged in users can access the cart page with cart items.
+Non logged in user is notified to signup and signin in other to purchase products.
 The cart page displays the cart items with the product image, price and quantity.
 On the navigation bar cart icon shows the number of cart items in the cart.
 ![Cart Page](media/readme/cart.png)